-Our research partnership with the University of Cambridge is a unique opportunity for Max Planck Law researchers to further their horizons in one of the most respected institutions for the study of law.
-It is intended that an academic exchange take place every academic year.
+Our research partnership with the University of Cambridge is a unique opportunity for Max Planck Law (MPL) researchers to further their horizons — and their research — in one of the most respected institutions for the study of law.
+The exchange take place every academic year.

-A maximum of two PhD students or postdocs from the participating Institutes of Max Planck Law will spend either Michaelmas Term (Autumn) or Lent Term (Spring) at the University of Cambridge, a total of eight weeks.
+A maximum of two PhD students or postdocs from the participating Institutes of Max Planck Law will be in residence in Cambridge either Michaelmas Term (Autumn) or Lent Term (Spring).
 They will be known as “Cambridge Visiting Research Students”.
-In return, two researchers from Cambridge will be hosted by Max Planck Law.
+In return, two Cambrige researchers will be hosted by one of the Institutes in the Max Planck Law network.

-Cambridge Visiting Research Students will be treated like regular Faculty visitors, with access to the library, online resources, and the Senior Combination Room.
+MPL’s visitors to Cambridge will be treated like regular Faculty visitors, with access to the library, online resources, and the Senior Combination Room.

 Max Planck Law will cover travel expenses and Cambridge will cover reasonable accommodation costs arranged as far as possible in one of the Cambridge colleges.
-Should the Cambridge Visiting Research Student be accompanied, then only the costs for the visitor (or equivalent) will be covered.
+Should the MPL visitor to Cambridge be accompanied by a partner, then only the costs for the visitor (or equivalent) will be covered.